ellenpham/RosterBoard-TerminalApp/README.md

 **`add_unavailability` function**

-This section allows users to choose their unavailable days during week after the following week.
-Users can choose as many days and shifts as they wish and they all get record as their unavailability request.
+This section allows users to choose their unavailable days for the week after the following week.
+Users can choose as many days and shifts as they wish and they are all saved as their unavailability record.

 <table>
     <thead>
         <tr>
             <th>Checklist</th>
-            <th>Items</th>
+            <th>Tasks</th>
             <th>Timeline</th>
         </tr>
     </thead>
     <tbody>
         <tr>
             <td>1</th>
-            <td>Unavailability records are stored in a separate CSV file </th>
+            <td>List of unavailability record is saved in a separate CSV file (ua_record.csv) </th>
             <td>28-29 Apr</th>
         </tr>
         <tr>
             <td>2</th>
-            <td>Users can not select two same days but can select more than one shift, using `list.append()` to allow multiple shifts </th>
+            <td>Users can not select two same days but can select more than one shift, using list.append() to allow multiple shifts added </th>
             <td>28-29 Apr</th>
         </tr>
         <tr>
             <td>3</th>
-            <td>Chosen shifts are stored in `set()` to eliminate duplication </th>
+            <td>Chosen shifts are converted from a list to a set to eliminate duplication </th>
             <td>28-29 Apr</th>
         </tr>
         <tr>
             <td>4</th>
             <td>If users accidently select a day but no shift is chose.
-The chosen day will not be counted as their unavailable day, using `len()` to check set items</th>
+The chosen day will not be counted as their unavailable day, using len() to check set items</th>
             <td>28-29 Apr</th>
         </tr>
         <tr>
             <td>5</th>
-            <td>Error handling for all users' input using `while` loop and `if` `elif` `else`</th>
+            <td>Error handling for all users' input using while loop and if elif else</th>
             <td>28-29 Apr</th>
         </tr>
         <tr>
             <td>6</th>
-            <td>Using `len()` to check existed record in csv file.
+            <td>Using len() to check existed record in csv file.
 If existed, prompt users to Modify Roster Function if they need to make changes</th>
             <td>28-29 Apr</th>
         </tr>
     </tbody>